 All first year scholarships and financial aid offers for on-time applicants will be sent out by the end of April.

 While additional scholarship opportunities are available to students once they have declared their major at Western, your application for admission will serve as your application for some of Western Washington University's scholarships.
 We encourage you to seek out external scholarship opportunities through your current college, community organizations and local businesses.
 You can also look at online scholarship search sites such as:

 Many students help to cover college expenses by working on campus or in the Bellingham community.
 Refer to Western's Student Employment Center for related information.

-Living on campus can really enhance your overall college experience.
+Living on campus can enhance your overall college experience.
 More than one-quarter of Western's new transfer students live on Western's beautiful Bellingham campus, and you should definitely consider doing so.
-Take virtual tours of our 16 residence halls and submit your housing application online by the priority deadline.
+Find a new home and submit your housing application online by the priority deadline.